-The combination of an obstetrician and a gynecologist, OB/GYNs can become a women’s primary care doctor and will be able to work as consultants to other doctors.
+With the combination of an obstetrician and a gynecologist, OB/GYNs can become a woman’s primary care doctors and will be able to work as consultants to other doctors.

 What is a gynecologic oncologist?

 The OB/GYN with a twist.
-Gynecologic oncologist is an OB/GYN with a specialty in the treatment and diagnosis of reproductive cancers.
+A gynecologic oncologist is an OB/GYN with a specialty in the treatment and diagnosis of reproductive cancers.
 The primary cancers they focus on for women are: